bzymet/enterprise-monitoring-dashboard/terraform/aws-lab/README.md

 .github/workflows/terraform-workspaces-apply.yml
 ```

-The deployment workflows are started manually from `main` and use two separate jobs: a plan job and an apply job.
+The deployment workflows are started manually from `main` and use two separate jobs.

 #### Plan job